SMART Permission Tickets

 • Request only scopes authorized by held tickets

-• For single-patient profiles, request SMART v2 CRUDS suffix scopes (for example patient/Observation.rs)
+• For single-patient ticket types, request SMART v2 CRUDS suffix scopes (for example patient/Observation.rs)

 • Include jti in client assertion for replay protection